 Original Medicare Plan

 Available nationwide, the original Medicare plan operates on a fee-for-service basis.
 It has two parts:

 With the original Medicare plan, choice of doctor and hospital is not limited.
 However, some doctors require that people pay the bill and fill out the paperwork (file the claim) for reimbursement by Medicare.
 Other doctors file the claim themselves and receive payment directly from Medicare.

 Some doctors do not accept Medicare payments as full payment (that is, they do not accept “assignment” from Medicare).
 They may charge more for a service than Medicare pays.
 (Medicare pays a set amount—what it considers a usual, customary, and reasonable amount—for each service it covers.)
-Generally, these doctors charge up to an extra 15% of the Medicare-approved amount.
+These doctors may charge up to an extra 15% of the Medicare-approved amount.
+(Doctors who charge more than an extra 15% may be fined.)
 Paying any extra charges is the person's responsibility.
 So people should ask doctors in advance if they accept Medicare as full payment.